What equipment do you use to create your photos?

 Do you offer workshops?

-Would you like to collaborate on putting together a workshop or retreat?
+Would you like to collaborate on putting together a workshop at your farm?

 I am all for collaboration!
 Feel free to email me at firstname.lastname@example.org and tell me about yourself and your idea, and we'll see if it's a perfect match :-)